 We focused on the characteristic radial distributions of histone modifications within a cell nucleus.
-We tried to describe the spread of a given histone modification according to the method originally suggested by Cremer et al. (2001) and further developed by Cremer et al. (2004).
+We attempted to describe the spread of a given histone modification according to the method originally suggested by Cremer et al. (2001) and further developed by Cremer et al. (2004).
 Their idea for the computation of radial distributions in concentric shells was applied to our MP images.

-There are two possible ways to evaluate radial distribution.
-In the first one, the geometrical centre of the nucleus is used as a reference point (Cremer et al. 2004).
-This approach, however, depends crucially on determining the correct position of this centre.
+There are two possible ways of evaluate radial distribution.
+In the first one, the geometrical center of the nucleus is used as a reference point (Cremer et al. 2004). however, depends This approach, crucially on determining the correct position of this center.
 In this work we decided to use another method that uses the nuclear boundary as the reference.
 The smallest ellipse was circumscribed around the binary mask of the whole nucleus.
-This ellipse was divided into N concentric ellipses, which equally (with respect to radii) divided the nucleus area into N shells.
-We labelled the innermost shell as $S_0$ , the innermost but one as $S_1$ , etc. The largest one was $S{N-1}$ .
+This ellipse was divided into N concentric ellipses, which equally (with respect to the radius) divided the nucleus area into N shells.
+We labeled the innermost shell as S_0 , the innermost but one as S_1 , etc. The largest one was S{N-1}.
 Only pixels in the binary mask of the nucleus were taken into account in the shells.
 We summed up all the scattered signals in each shell, which is, due to top-hat filtering, proportional to the amount of a given histone modification in the shell: